Ph-k/quic/README.md

 - There are situations when symbolic links can create circles *(ex, folder DIR has a symbolic link pointing to himself)*.
 This can result to quic entering an infinite loop when not using the `-l` flag.
 To avoid these infinite loops the copied files are saved in hastable, with the contents of circles beeing copied once.

-- For convenience, whenever this documentation refers to hard links it refers **only** to two or more files with the same inode, which using the syscall `stat` results to an st_nlink field with a value greater than two.
+- For convenience, whenever this documentation refers to hard links it refers **only** to two or more files with the same inode, which using the syscall `stat` results to an st_nlink field with a value greater than one.

-- Note that at the moment the destination path needs to exists in order for quic to work *(except when copying a directory, the destination directory might not exist)*. quic will check the existence of the destination path, and if it does not exist, inform the user with an error message.
+- Note that currently the destination path needs to exist for quic to work *(except when copying a directory, then the destination directory might not exist)*. quic will check the existence of the destination path and inform the user with an error message if it does not exist.

 - If quic is ran without the `-l` flag, and then re-ran with it: